HL7/cds-hooks/input/pagecontent/index.md

 All data exchanged through production RESTful APIs MUST be sent and received as [JSON](https://tools.ietf.org/html/rfc8259) (JavaScript Object Notation) structures and are transmitted over HTTPS.
 See [Security and Safety](#security-and-safety) section.

+JSON comments and trailing commas SHOULD NOT be transmitted as they are not part of the JSON specification.

 **Null and empty JSON elements**

 * JSON elements SHALL NOT be null, unless otherwise specified.